duffney/secure-supply-chain-on-aks/docs/workshop.md

 You'll learn how to:
 - Use Trivy to scan container images for vulnerabilities
 - Automate container image patching with Copacetic
-- Sign container images with Notary
+- Sign container images with Notation
 - Prevent unsigned container images from being deployed with Ratify

 ## Prerequisites